solla-sollew/solla-sollew/README.md

 ## Hi there 👋

-- 🔭 I’m currently working on getting Microsoft Certified: Azure Fundamentals AZ900
+- 🔭 I’m currently working on getting Microsoft Certified: Azure administrators AZ-104
 - 🌱 I’m currently learning Cloud Support and DevOp
 - 👯 I’m looking to collaborate on k8s
 - 🤔 I’m looking for help with joining K8s community